 Pick Progress is a project focused on sharing stories of Black individuals and highlighting elements of Black culture.
 For 31 days, Pick Progress will share the Black experience in ‘style.’ each post will spotlight two items: 1) perspectives and opinions from traditionally underrepresented individuals in the greater American narrative.
 2) a plastic afro-pick (or afro-comb) designed with a black empowerment phrase on it (e.g., black is beautiful).

 There are many reasons why this project is intrinsically aligned with current issues.
 Filmmaker Rhea Dillion describes an afro “as a crown laden with politics and societal pressures.”
 Natural hair has always been linked with the societal perceptions of Black people.
 In the 1960s, the ‘Black is Beautiful’ movement fought to undo all the negative ideas brought about by a history based on White supremacy… However, the world still needs more content to promote inclusivity and dispel the notion that Black people are inherently inferior.

 The Pick Progress project also aims to connect Black artifacts and phrases with today’s urban community.
-The afro-pick has been a haircare tool used for over 6,000 years, but historically it is more than just a haircare tool.
-It is also a powerful symbol for Black pride and empowerment.
+The afro-pick has been a haircare tool for over 6,000 years, but historically it is more than just a haircare tool.
+It is also a powerful symbol of Black pride and empowerment.
 In the 1960s, the afro-pick with a Black fist-etched handle proved that style could have social and political influence.
 By customizing afro-picks with phrases of Black empowerment, ‘Pick Progress’ will continue this visual legacy by highlighting popular touch points in Black history and culture.